Search String

 The Origin of Flat-shading in Games

 This article is concerned with the first 3D flat-shaded computer games to appear on Western computer-game machines.
-Flat-shaded computer games are those whose 3D objects are solid-filled with colors (as opposed to wireframe, which only outlines the polygons).
+Flat-shaded computer games are those whose 3D objects are solid-filled with colors or patterns.
+Flat-shaded games are contrasted with wireframe games, which only outline the polygons.

 Flat-shaded objects can be light-sourced and reflective as well as cast shadows.
 Often, dithering or pattern-filling is employed to give the 3D objects a "texture". cf. The First Texture-mapped Computer Games.